-The 2013 Scion FR-S is designed to be a no frills, fun driving machine that won’t have you eating Ramen noodles for several years with an entry-level price well below $30,000.
-Being eBay Motors, we know there are many alternatives on the market when it comes to finding fun machines to drive, so we chose to match up a FWD 10 year-old Acura RSX Type-s up against the RWD FR-S.
+The 2013 Scion FR-S is designed to be a no frills, fun driving machine that won’t have you eating Ramen noodles for several years with its entry-level price well below $30,000.
+Being eBay Motors, we know there are many alternatives on the market when it comes to finding fun machines to drive, so we chose to match up a 10 year-old FWD Acura RSX Type-S up against the RWD FR-S.

-The 2002-2006 RSX Type-S is one of the few cars that can do it all — deliver 25 – 30 mpg getting you to and from work and offer a generous amount of cargo space while delivering a satisfying sporty driving experience.
+The 2002-2006 RSX Type-S is one of the few cars that can do it all — deliver 25 – 30 mpg getting you to and from work, offer a generous amount of cargo space, and deliver a satisfying sporty driving experience.

 From the performance side of the equation, the RSX Type-S is a high performance coupe that is a flat-out ball to drive on the pavement.

 Our Hondata-tuned ECU sets up the i-VTEC engine to build speed in a more linear fashion and improves low-end torque.
-Still, as with all Honda i-VTEC fours, the pronounced bump in power delivery when the valve timing switches from low lift/short duration to high lift/ long duration is less and those who play in the upper rev ranges will be rewarded; north of 3500 rpm is where you want to be.
+Now the pronounced bump in power delivery when the valve timing switches from low lift/short duration to high lift/ long duration is less and those who play in the upper rev ranges will be rewarded; north of 3500 rpm is where you want to be.

 From our perspective, the Scion FR-S is the antithesis of the modern sports coupes that have AWD and turbocharged engines.
 Underneath the hood, the FR-S has a normally aspirated Subaru boxer four which produces 200 horsepower and 151 foot-pounds of torque mated to a precise shifting six-speed manual.
 But peak torque of 151 foot-pounds doesn’t come on until 6,400 rpm, so the car doesn’t reach 60 miles an hour until some 6.2 seconds after launch, according to estimates.